The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-We claim that the interval $(\alpha,\beta]$ that this procedure generates contains, with high probability, at most $L$ (non-sampled) critical values of $\delta$, including $\delta^s_F(A,f)$.
-To see that, consider the set $U$ of the $L/2$ (defined) critical values that are smaller than $\delta^s_F(A,f)$ and closest to it, and denote by $u$ (resp., $v$) the number of point-vertex distances (resp., point-point-edge distances) amond them; thus $u+v = L/2$.
-The total number of triples and pairs that potentially (but not necessarily) define a critical value is $z=(\binom{m}{2}n+mn)$, of which ${m \choose 2} n$ define point-point-edge distances, and $mn$ define point-vertex distances.
-The probability that none of the $2cx$ triples and pairs that we sampled generate a critical value in $U$ is at most
+We claim that the interval $(\alpha,\beta]$ that this procedure generates contains, with high probability, $O(L)$ (non-sampled) critical values of $\delta$, including $\scsFrechet$.
+To see that, consider the set $U$ of the $L/2$ (defined) critical values that are smaller than $\scsFrechet$ and closest to it, and denote by $u$ (resp., $v$) the number of point-vertex distances (resp., point-point-edge distances) among them; thus $u+v = L/2$.
+(The analysis assumes that there are at least $L/2$ critical values that precede $\scsFrechet$; the argument becomes vacuous when there are fewer such values.)
+The probability that none of the $2cx$ triples and pairs that we sampled generate a critical value in $U$ is at most\footnote{Here we assume the model where we make $cx$ independent draws of a point and a vertex, and $cx$ independent draws of two points and an edge.
+Other alternative sampling models yield similarly small failure probabilities.}

-The same argument, with the same resulting probability bound, applies for the set $U'$ of the $L/2$ (defined) critical values that are greater than $\delta^s_F(A,f)$ and closest to it.
-Hence, the probability that we miss all the $L$ critical values in $U\cup U'$ is polynomially small (and can be made arbitrarily small by increasing $c$). \end{proof}
+for some constant $c'$ proportional to $c$.
+The same argument, with the same resulting probability bound, applies for the set $U'$ of the $L/2$ critical values that are greater than $\scsFrechet$ and closest to it.
+Hence, the probability that we miss all the $L/2$ critical values in $U$ and all the $L/2$ critical values in $U'$ is polynomially small. \end{proof}